-Course browsing opens January 20.
-Registration for Summer 2020 opens Wednesday, March 25.
-Summer School is open to all university-level students, adult learners, and visiting students from other countries.
+Course browsing opens January 26.
+Registration for Summer 2021 opens Wednesday, March 31.
+Summer School is open to undergraduate students, adult learners, and visiting students from other countries.
 Admission is not required to enroll.

 How to Register

 Note: Graduate students from divisions other than University College or The Graduate School should contact the registrar in their Dean’s Office to register.